-I have often dreaded the day that will come when I'd have to deal with the heartbreak of producing a Swissy with epilepsy, the burden of knowing what that dog's owners were going through and feeling absolutely helpless.
+I always dreaded the day that would come when I'd have to deal with the heartbreak of producing a Swissy with epilepsy, the burden of knowing what that dog's owners were going through and feeling absolutely helpless.
 But I had never really contemplated the predicament I'd find myself in recently, this Winter of 2010/11.

 On December 8th, 2010, I bred my Moxie, who was fast approaching 5 1/2 years of age, for what was to be the third and final time.
 She was the picture of health and had rested 18 months since her previous litter.
 I chose the sire for this litter earlier in the year but put off breeding due to the demands of my job during the summer.
 But now everything was set and I was so excited by the prospect of another Moxie litter.